Roll in Peace

-"Roll in Peace" is a song by American rapper Kodak Black, featuring American rapper XXXTentacion.
-It was the lead single from his fifth mixtape Project Baby 2 (2017).
-It was sent to rhythmic radio as the second single from the mixtape on August 18, 2017, by Dollaz N Dealz Entertainment, Sniper Gang, and Atlantic Records.
+"Roll in Peace" is a song by American rapper Kodak Black featuring fellow American rapper and singer XXXTentacion, released as a track on his fifth mixtape Project Baby 2 (2017).
+It was sent to rhythmic radio on August 18, 2017, by Dollaz N Dealz Entertainment, Sniper Gang, and Atlantic Records.
 The track was written by the artists themselves alongside its producers London on da Track & Cubeatz.

 Music video

 The song's accompanying music video premiered on January 15, 2018, on Kodak Black's YouTube account.
 The video, created with help from AWGE, opens with a mannequin dressed like a police officer at a court hearing, progressing to Kodak rapping in the courtroom and later a church dressed in an orange prison jumpsuit.
 XXXTentacion did not appear in the video, instead providing a voiceover before his verse asking his fans to come and support him during his then upcoming court hearing.